BrightspaceUI/actions/comment-on-pr/README.md

 This action **can only be used on `pull_request` event types**, since it posts to the PR that triggers the action.
 It can be used to write any comment, and can be combined with other steps in your workflow to convey information from your CI process.

-In situations where you only want to post once on a given PR, use `only-post-once: true`.
-Every comment from this action includes a hidden key in an HTML comment, which is used by `only-post-once` to detect if a post has already been created.
-Use `unique-key` to specify your own unique key, which can be useful e.g. if you want to uniquely post two different comments.

 Here's a sample workflow:

 ```yml